 Nobody does Israel any service by proclaiming its "right to exist."
 Israel's right to exist, like that of the United States, Saudi Arabia and 152 other states, is axiomatic and unreserved.
 Israel's legitimacy is not suspended in midair awaiting acknowledgement. ...
 There is certainly no other state, big or small, young or old, that would consider mere recognition of its "right to exist" a favor, or a negotiable concession.

 Nov.
-29, 2007 update: Benjamin Netanyahu, Israel's opposition leader, gave a stirring speech to commemorate 60 years since the passage on November 29, 1947, of a passage of a United Nations resolution recognizing a Jewish state.
+29, 2007 update: Benjamin Netanyahu, Israel's opposition leader, gave a stirring speech to commemorate 60 years since the passage on November 29, 1947, of a United Nations resolution recognizing a Jewish state.
 His main thrust is two-fold:

 Arab reluctance to accept Israel: "Since , we have made peace with Egypt and Jordan, but the obstacle to widening the circle of peace remains what it has always been: the refusal of Israel's enemies to recognize the Jewish State in any borders.
 Our enemies do not want an Arab state next to Israel.
 They want an Arab state instead of Israel."